help-me-mom/ng-mocks/README.md

 // at all?
 The answer is to exclude `NG_GUARDS` token, it will removal
 // all the guards from routes except the explicitly configured ones. beforeEach(() => MockBuilder(MyGuard, MyModule).exclude(NG_GUARDS));
+// The same thing if we want to test interceptors.
+If we exclude
+// `NG_INTERCEPTORS` token, then all interceptors with `useValue` or
+// `useFactory` will be excluded together with other interceptors
+// except the explicitly configured ones. beforeEach(() =>
+  MockBuilder(MyInterceptor, MyModule).exclude(NG_INTERCEPTORS)
+);

 // If we want to replace something with something,
 // we should use .replace.